rahuljohnny/Personal_Blog_Using_OOP_PHP/README.md

 # Personal_Blog_Using_OOP_PHP
 is a simple personal blog using OOP PHP,HTML,CSS.
-It was done by me in the year of 2015.
+It was done in the year of 2015.
 It's not completed yet.